Georgia Workers’ Compensation Lawyer

 You’re eligible for workers’ compensation if you’re an employee of a company that withholds taxes from your paycheck.
 This applies whether you’re full-time, part-time, seasonal, salaried, or hourly.
 Workers’ compensation coverage starts from your first day on the job.
 There is no probationary period requirement.

 While many individuals qualify for workers’ compensation benefits, there are several exceptions.
 Independent contractors and freelancers do not qualify as they’re not considered employees under Georgia’s workers’ compensation laws.
 If your employment status is misclassified, you may miss out on essential benefits.
-A skilled Hasner Law workers’ compensation attorney can review your case and review your eligibility and legal options.
+A skilled Hasner Law workers’ compensation lawyer can review your case and review your eligibility and legal options.

 How Common Are Workplace Injuries and Illnesses in Georgia?